polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/try-runtime.md

 ### Runtime upgrade hooks

 By default, runtime upgrade hooks—which can be defined inside of the runtime or inside pallets—specify what should happen when there's been a runtime upgrade.
-That is, the default `on_tuntime_upgrade` method only describes runtime state _after_ the upgrade.
+That is, the default `on_runtime_upgrade` method only describes runtime state _after_ the upgrade.
-However, it is possible to use mthoods provided by `try-runtime` to inspect and compare the runtime state _before_ and _after_ a runtime upgrade for testing purposes.
+However, it is possible to use methods provided by `try-runtime` to inspect and compare the runtime state _before_ and _after_ a runtime upgrade for testing purposes.

 If you enable the `try-runtime` feature for the runtime, you can define `pre-upgrade` and `post-upgrade` hooks for the runtime as follows: